-You will click on design features and then use the following tools and functions to manipulate your design and prep it for cutting, drawing, or scoring.
+Click on design features and then use the following tools and functions to manipulate your design and prep it for cutting, drawing, or scoring.

-Canvas Rulers and Grid:
+Canvas Rulers And Grid

-Your canvas is broken up into a grid (you can position objects on the x and y-axis by using one of the tools in your toolbar).
+Your canvas is broken up into a grid.
+You can position objects on the x and y-axis by using one of the tools in your toolbar.

 The canvas is a digital representation of your cutting mat.
 What you see on the screen will be transferred in one way or another to your cutting mat (sometimes exactly as you see it, sometimes in ways that maximize materials).

-If you want to change the measurements from inches to centimeters you can do this by clicking on the TOGGLE button (hamburger menu) in the top left corner and then selecting SETTINGS.
+If you want to change the measurements from inches to centimeters, you can do this by clicking on the TOGGLE button (in the hamburger menu) in the top left corner and then selecting SETTINGS.
 A window will pop up with all your available options for the design space.
 Set it up in a way that works for you and your creative style.

 This part of the menu is the meat and potatoes of this program.
 This is where you will edit, arrange, organize fonts, resize objects, and more.
 This menu runs most things on your canvas area.

-It’s also a great safety net while you experiment.
+It’s also a great safety net while you experiment!
 Try something new in the tool panel.
 If you don’t like it… hit the undo button.

 The redo button works similarly.
-If you make a change, undo it and then decide you want to keep that design change you can go back to it without having to go through the steps.
+If you make a change, undo it, and then decide you want to keep that design change, you can go back to it without having to go through the steps.
 This only works if you really want to “step ahead” and replace the change you backed away from.

-Regular – This is the default setting for the font.
+- Regular – This is the default setting for the font.
 You will use this setting to reset your font if you choose one of the other settings and want to go back to the regular style of the font.